expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 ### Offline support

-Unlike the default Expo for web workflow, Workbox and PWA are not supported by default.
+Unlike the default Expo for web workflow, Workbox and PWA are not supported out of the box.
 Here you can learn how to use the plugin [next-offline][next-offline] to get offline support in your Next.js + Expo app.

 <details><summary>Instructions</summary>
 <p>